 The timing of the BoF China Prize competition in 2019 is important as it will mark the five-year anniversary of the launch of BoF China, the Chinese-language edition of The Business of Fashion known locally as BoF 时装商业 评论.
 The integration of Shanghai Fashion Week, BoF China’s strategic partner, is also key.
 Having built the commercial ecosystem around China’s leading fashion week, Lv Xiaolei, vice secretary general of Shanghai Fahion Week, will serve as special advisor to the BoF China Prize.

-Eligible applicants must be a Chinese national or passport holder (including Macau, Hong Kong and Taiwan) and have produced at least two (but no more than 10) unique ready-to-wear collections; secured at least two prominent points of retail distribution; and must not be a brand focused exclusively on bridal or accessories or childrenswear.
+Eligible applicants must be a Chinese national or passport holder (including Macau, Hong Kong and Taiwan) and have produced at least two (but no more than 10) unique ready-to-wear collections; have secured prominent retail distribution (e-commerce and/or physical store channels) with successful sell-through; and must not be a brand focused exclusively on bridal or accessories or childrenswear.
 Applications are open from November 1, 2018 to January 31, 2019.